alangranteu/LinesinaLandscape/stations-in-the-south.md

 <details markdown="1">
 <summary>
-Stations on the route from Málaga to Granada
+Stations on the route from Antequera Santa Ana to Algeciras
 </summary>
 - Bobadilla
 - Campillos